Ivan09999/Ivan09999.github.io/RCE-readme.md

 **Disable server-side expression evaluation.** If expressions do not need to run on the server, the safest option is to not evaluate them there.
 If server-side evaluation is unnecessary, treating `{ ... }` as literal text eliminates the attack surface entirely.

 **Sandbox evaluation if it must run.** If server-side evaluation is a product requirement, it must run in a hardened JavaScript sandbox. `isolated-vm` provides a separate V8 isolate with its own heap and no access to the host process.
-At minimum, the sandbox must remove `process`, `global`, `globalThis`, `Function`, `fetch`, and `process.binding` from the evaluation scope.
+At minimum, the evaluation scope should not expose `process`, `process.binding`, `globalThis`, or the `Function` constructor.
 The sandbox must be applied at the shared evaluation layer so every route inherits it.

 **Remove dangerous globals from the scope.** If a sandbox is not feasible, at minimum strip `process` and `process.binding` from the evaluation scope.
 Stripping `require` alone is insufficient. `process.binding` is the bypass path.